 Who are eligible to open a PERA account?

-Any individual, of legal age, who is employed or self-employed in the Philippines or overseas, earning an income, and with a Philippine Tax Identification Number (TIN).
+Any individual, of legal age, who is employed or self-employed in the Philippines or overseas, earning an income, and with a Philippine Tax Identification Number (TIN) may open a PERA account.
 The person opening an account is called the Contributor.

 How much can I contribute to a PERA account?